 2. To continually step out of my comfort zone (whether it be trying new food or doing something I have never done before!)

 3. To immerse myself in the British working culture.

 4. To become an expert at using public transportation!

-I am so excited to see what the rest of my semester in London has ~waiting for me~ (to bring it full circle), if it is anything like the past week or so, it is bound to be pretty incredible.
-Thanks for reading along!
+I am so excited to see what the rest of my semester in London has ~waiting for me~ (just to bring it full circle), if it is anything like the past week or so, it is bound to be a pretty incredible!!